syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Troubleshooting.md

    ![Syncfusion Troubleshooter add-in](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img1.png)

-2. Now, analyze the project and it will report the project configuration issues of Syncfusion® controls in the Troubleshooter dialog if any issues found.
+2. Now, analyze the project and it will report the project configuration issues of Syncfusion&reg; controls in the Troubleshooter dialog if any issues found.
 If the project does not have any configuration issues, the dialog box will show there is no configuration changes required in following areas:

      * Syncfusion assembly references.